 Wandering around this cluster of Victorian buildings, visitors are able to glimpse a forgotten chapter in the history of Los Angeles, back before it became the bustling city it is today.

 The open-air Heritage Square Museum features architecture from the 100-year period between 1850 and 1950.
-As LA’s population boomed in the 1960s, many of its 19th-century buildings were demolished with the rapid urbanization that took hold.
+As L.A.’s population boomed in the 1960s, many of its 19th-century buildings were demolished with the rapid urbanization that took hold.
 Thankfully, some of the historic structures were saved.

-One of the most eye-catching houses at the museum is the Hale House, which is covered in rather garish green and orange paint.
+One of the most eye-catching houses at the museum is the Hale House, a home that is covered in rather garish green and orange paint.
 The colors were reproduced from the original paint chips found within the house while it was being restored.
 Other noteworthy sites include an octagon house, an adorable carriage house, and a historic train depot.
 Tour guides dressed in period clothing add an extra touch of authenticity to experiencing these architectural treasures.